Holmes Center for School Partnerships and Educator Preparation

 Candidates who complete all major, degree, and licensure requirements are eligible for recommendation to become a New Hampshire Department of Education licensed educator.
 Since New Hampshire is a member of the Interstate Certification Contract, Plymouth graduates are eligible for certification in any of the contract states upon application to that state’s education department.
 However, the applicant must fulfill any additional requirements of the receiving state.
 Information regarding the Interstate Certification Contract is available at nasdtec.net

 Requirements for NH Licensure may change, subject to changes made by the New Hampshire Department of Education and the NH State Board of Education.
 Teacher candidates will find the most current New Hampshire Department of Education requirements online.
 As teacher candidates near completion of the program, each must file a petition to graduate or a petition for certification.
 This initiates the audit and licensure process.
 Once all requirements are met, the Holmes Center will recommend each candidate to the NHDOE for the appropriate licensure.
 An email will then be sent to the Plymouth State email address stating you have been recommended for licensure.
-More info is available on the Holmes Center website.
+More info is available at https://www.plymouth.edu/educator-preparation.

 Basic Academic Skills Assessment and Subject Area Testing Requirements